The Lovin' Spoonful: Touring, debut album

 In October 1965, the Spoonful returned to the West Coast, where their image and sound proved influential in the emerging San Francisco scene, particularly in the city's Haight-Ashbury district, a center of the 1960s counterculture.
-The band appeared for a week at the hungry i, one of the most prominent clubs in America's folk-music scene, where they were seen by the San Francisco Chronicles jazz critic Ralph J. Gleason.
+They were the first rock group to play at the hungry i, one of the most prominent clubs in America's folk-music scene.
+During their one-week run, they were seen by Ralph J. Gleason, jazz critic for the San Francisco Chronicle.
 In his review of their first show, Gleason described the band's music and clothing as "the expression of a new age" and "an expression of freedom".
 He concluded the band was "vital and alive and, I believe, important".
 On October 24, the Spoonful headlined a dance party at the Longshoreman's Union Hall in the city's Fisherman's Wharf neighborhood.
 Organized by the concert-production collective Family Dog Productions, the event combined rock music with light shows and psychedelic drugs, and it was among the earliest events of its kind in San Francisco; Jacobsen reflected, "That whole idea of going and listening to music and getting high started there".
 In attendance at the Longshoreman's show were members of the Grateful Dead, an acoustic-folk group, who were inspired by the Spoonful's performance to similarly "go electric" in their style.
 (Note: The Grateful Dead had performed as a jug band since their formation in May 1965, but seeing the Spoonful's show inspired them to transition to amplified instruments.
 Their first recording session with electric instruments was ten days later, on November 3.
 That month, for their first photo session, they adopted similar clothing to the Spoonful.)